jadeglaze/spock/README.md

 - [ ] save convo to DB as messages are added
 - [ ] new convo button
 - [ ] load convo from db when selected in convo nav
+- [ ] handling of errors and edge cases
 - [ ] error management (w/ Sentry)
+- [ ] Add instructions to setup and run the app here in README
 - [ ] Use uploadthing.com for images if I need any